Negronii/MyNotes/front-end/interview.md

 ## Tell the difference of Ajax, Fetch and Axios

+Ajax, Fetch, and Axios are all tools for making HTTP requests in web applications, but they have distinct characteristics and uses.

+Overall, Ajax represents a classical approach to asynchronous web requests, while Fetch and Axios are modern techniques, with Axios providing a richer feature set and more user-friendly API than the native Fetch API.

 ### Ajax (Asynchronous JavaScript and XML)

-1. **What it is**: Ajax is not a technology in itself, but a term that refers to the use of a group of technologies together.
-These technologies include HTML, CSS, JavaScript, the DOM, XML, XSLT, and most importantly, the XMLHttpRequest object.
-Ajax allows web pages to be updated asynchronously by exchanging small amounts of data with the server behind the scenes.
-This means it's possible to update parts of a web page, without reloading the whole page.
+1. **What it is**: Ajax is a technique that combines several technologies, including HTML, CSS, JavaScript, the DOM, XML, XSLT, and particularly the XMLHttpRequest object.
+It enables web pages to update asynchronously by exchanging data with the server in the background.
+This allows for updating specific sections of a webpage without needing to reload the entire page.

 2. **Code Example**:
    ```javascript